Questions and Answers about HPV and the Vaccine

 A test that specifically detects HPV is also available.
 Although this test does measure the presence of HPV virus in the cervical cells, it does not provide information about whether that infection will remain long term or eventually cause cancer.
 Because many younger women get an HPV infection that is cleared by their immune systems, the HPV test can often be positive, causing unnecessary concern; therefore, it is not recommended for most women younger than 30 years of age.

 Pap tests identify changes to cervical cells that could lead to cervical cancer; however, the types of HPV that cause cervical cancer are rarely associated with recurrent respiratory papillomatosis (RRP).
 Therefore, you could have had an infection with one of the types that cause RRP and continue to have normal Pap tests.
-Also, HPV can infect cells without causing the types of precancerous changes that lead to an abnormal Pap smear.
+Likewise, although irrelevant to RRP, the types of HPV that cause cancers can infect cells without causing precancerous changes, so a negative Pap test doesn’t confirm HPV infection status.

 My boyfriend recently had warts on his penis.
 When I went to the clinic and had a Pap test, the results were normal.
 Does this mean that I did not get infected, or is there still a chance I could get genital warts?